-No matter what you’re looking to do, wait until you get into Crete to book any tour or activity.
+No matter what you’re looking to do, you can wait until you get into Crete to book any tour or activity.

 Travel agencies are everywhere on the island, so they are easy to find.

-Of course, you could purchase these tours online before you arrive, but you would be paying a lot more when booking last minute.
+Of course, you could purchase these tours online a few days before you arrive, but you would be paying a lot more when booking last minute.

 Limit Your Drinking

 This is a no-brainer: you can save a lot of money by limiting how much alcohol you drink.
 When you can, go with the local raki, the most popular alcoholic drink in Crete.

 And it is inexpensive too!
 If its taste does not suit you, the next best option for your budget would be a bottle of beer.

 You might also want to read: What to See in the Minoan Palace of Phaistos, Crete.

 Rent a Car from the Town or Online, not at the Airport